-Local unemployment increased in March by 0.1 percentage points, from 5.2 percent in February 2015 to 5.3 percent in March 2015.
-Within the region, Butler County had the lowest unemployment rate at 4.5 percent, while Fayette County held the highest rate at 7.5 percent.
+The Pittsburgh region's unemployment rate fell to 5.1 percent in June, the lowest this year.
+Within the region, Butler County had the lowest unemployment rate at 4.6 percent, while Fayette County held the highest rate at 7.1 percent.

 PittsburghTODAY is excited to announce the publication of Pittsburgh Today & Tomorrow 2015.
 In this annual report, we asses how Pittsburgh is doing compared with 14 other regions in 11 categories and examine key issues affecting Pittsburgh.